isomerpages/sportsg-corp/media-centre/media-release/_posts/2015-11-28-post-Kick starting the final countdown to the 8th ASEAN Para Games.md

 Today, the fun-for- the-family APG Carnival kicked off at the Sports Hub.
 Until 9 December 2015, visitors to the Sports Hub will experience some unique and engaging family fun at the carnival, featuring an eclectic mix of 21 activities for audiences of all ages.

-Visitors at the APG Carnival trying out wheelchair archery (Photo: Ministry of Culture, Community and Youth)

 “With the APG happening during the December school holidays, we want to create memorable experiences for the entire family.
 The APG is about inclusiveness, and through the carnival activities, families can try out first-hand and learn more about para sports and the challenges faced by persons with disability in fun and engaging ways.
 Besides participating in the carnival activities, we hope this will encourage members of the community to cheer on our athletes as they compete with the region’s best on home ground, making this a fitting SG50 finale.” said Ms Lee Huei Chern, Head, Marketing, Communications and Engagement, SAPGOC.

 Activities at the carnival are divided into four main zones – the Para Experience Zone, Para Sports Tryouts, Kids and Inflatable Zone, and the ActiveSG Experience Zone with something fun for everyone!

-_Visitors at the APG Carnival trying out wheelchair archery (Photo: Ministry of Culture, Community and Youth)_

 **Athletes and officials can expect a well-equipped Games Village**